-[Slide 14] Don't forget to discuss or gather information about the volunteer's availability!
+Don't forget to discuss or gather information about the volunteer's availability!
 It is best for your organization (although not required) if volunteers plan to be there for the entire duration of the project, although that often doesn't end up being the reality.
 This is one of several reasons why planning a timeline for your project, as mentioned in the first webinar in this series, is important.
 That being said, if you think the volunteer is really well matched to the project, you should still consider using them even if they will not be available for the project's duration.
 As we will discuss later, there are ways to maintain project consistency when you have a turnover of volunteers throughout the project.

-[Slide 15] Once you have gathered information about skills and interests and they have information from you about the work environment and expectations, you can begin to match the volunteers to projects that will best suit them.
+Once you have gathered information about skills and interests and they have information from you about the work environment and expectations, you can begin to match the volunteers to projects that will best suit them.
 For example, if they are good with technology and detail oriented, put them on a scanning and metadata project; if they are good at seeing the big picture, have them help with project planning issues, planning programs, exhibits, social media posts or other things that can happen across your organization's departments that all relate to the project; if they get bored easily, make sure they have a variety of tasks; if they love genealogy, put them on a family history project, and so on.
-Additionally, if you find someone doesn't quite fit what you are looking for or you don't think they will enjoy the work you have for them, you should consider if they might be a better fit for a different project or task, even if it is in another department of your organization.
-If this is the case, set this up for them.
-Also consider if they would be a better fit at another organization and then refer them to that organization.
-In any case, you should also follow up with the volunteer to see how they are doing or how things have worked out, even if they have moved on.
-This can also be a helpful step in maintaining contact in case a project that suits the volunteer pops up later on.
+Additionally, if you find someone doesn't quite fit what you are looking for or you don't think they will enjoy the work you have for them, you should consider if they might fit better at another organization and recommend them to that organization.

-[Slide 16] Ok, so what about existing volunteers or staff?
+Ok, so what about existing volunteers or staff?
 I think it is important to mention that if you already have a good group of volunteers working for you, you might consider evaluating their skills and interests and building a project around them.
 This is why it can be important to already have projects in mind for your collections, as mentioned in Week 1's webinar.
 The same goes for your staff.
 You should take note of your existing staff's skill sets, not just their job descriptions, and see if there is a project that might match those skills.

-What are some ways you can figure out skills your staff has that might not be obvious to you?
+What are some ways you can figure out what skills your staff has that not might be obvious to you?
 Ask them.
 Either ask them directly or have them fill out a survey or questionnaire- maybe someone on your staff knows Mandarin- you never know unless you ask.
 You can also try assigning people a small group or individual project to see how they handle themselves in these different environments.
 Similarly, have people switch jobs for a day or shadow someone in a different position or department.
 Encourage staff to go outside their comfort zones.
 Trying new things can often lead to the discovery of a hidden talent.
-This next suggestion may not be good for every work place, but you can also try doing peer-to-peer reviews, but remember to try and keep it positive, if you choose to allow criticism during this activity, make sure it is all constructive and presented without hostility.
+Although this may not be good for every work place, you can also try doing peer-to-peer reviews, but remember to try and keep it positive, if you choose to allow criticism during this activity, make sure it is all constructive and presented without hostility.

-[Slide 17] Now, I'm just going to take a few minutes to discuss two non-traditional ways of utilizing volunteers for projects: crowdsourcing and blitz projects.
+Now, I'm just going to take a few minutes to discuss two non-traditional ways of utilizing volunteers for projects: crowdsourcing and blitz projects.